kanglicheng/code-school/rails/projects/ninety_nine_cats_i/README.md

 * Your edit view duplicates your new view.
 Let's unify the two.
 * Copy your edit view to a partial named `_form`.
+* Be sure to change `@cat` to `cat` in your partial.
+The reason for this is that we want to pass `@cat` into our partial like so: `<%= render 'form', cat: @cat %>`
+  * This reduces **coupling** between our partial and the views that render them, keeping our code DRY and preventing bugs should we ever decide to change the instance variable.
+It also gives us the flexibility to pass different variables depending on the context (like `@cats[idx]` if we were to use this partial in the index view.)
 * Change your edit view to render the partial, passing in a local named `cat`.
 Everything should still work.
 * Our goal is to reuse the form for the new form too.